SFDigitalServices/sf-dahlia-web/README.md

 We currently manually transfer the application's CSS from [our pattern library](https://github.com/Exygy/sf-dahlia-pattern-library) using Grunt.

+If you do not already have grunt installed, run `brew install grunt` to install it before proceeding.

 To update this app with the latest PL styles:

 1. [Clone the PL repository in the same parent directory as this one.](https://github.com/Exygy/sf-dahlia-pattern-library)
-2. Optional: switch to the PL branch you want to import styles from.
+2. Switch to the PL branch you want to import styles from, either master or a specific branch
+3. Run `npm run-script build` in the pattern lib directory to compile the css
-3. `cd` to your `sf-dahlia-web` folder
+5. `cd` to your `sf-dahlia-web` folder
-4. Run `grunt`
+6. Run `grunt`
+7. Commit the updates to toolkit.scss with a reference to the commit you're updating from on pattern-lib

 We use `grunt-clean` and `grunt-copy` to transfer the CSS, and `grunt-replace` to replace relative background image paths with Rails asset URLs.